ApiLogicServer/Docs/docs/Tutorial.md

 ### 2.a Self-Serve API: Ad hoc Integration

-The system creates an API with end points for each table, providing filtering, sorting, pagination, optimistic locking and related data access.
+The system creates a JSON:API with end points for each table, providing filtering, sorting, pagination, optimistic locking and related data access.

 The API is [**self-serve**](https://apilogicserver.github.io/Docs/API-Self-Serve/): consumers can select their own attributes and related data, eliminating reliance on custom API development.
 Our self-serve API meets requirements for Ad Hoc Application Integration, and Custom UI Dev.